ChingChiehHuang/AI-scheduling-for-Surgerry/README.md

 **Correspondence and requests for materials should be addressed to Jiaxin Yu (email: jiaxin.yu@mail.cmuh.org.tw).**

 ## Competing interests
-The authors declare that they have no compe
+The authors declare that they have no competing interests.

 ## Acknowledgments
-The authors would like to thank Min-Hsuan Lu and the department of administration and man-agement in CMUH in the assistance of dat
+The authors would like to thank Min-Hsuan Lu and the department of administration and management in CMUH in the assistance of dat